Robot Combat League

-Robot Combat League (RCL) is a television show on the Syfy network about robot fighting competitions.
+Robot Combat League (RCL) is a U.S. television show on the Syfy network about robot fighting competitions.
 On the show, teams use exosuits to control fighting robots.
-The series is hosted by Chris Jericho, and premiered on February 26, 2013 at 10 PM EST.
+The series is hosted by Chris Jericho and was first shown on February 26, 2013, at 10pm EST.

 Overview

-Each weekly show features tournament competitions between 8-foot, 1000-pound humanoid robots controlled by human competitors, one robo-jockey and one robo-tech per team.
-The series features twelve teams of individuals from diverse backgrounds.
+Each weekly show has tournament competitions between 8-foot, 1,000-pound humanoid robots controlled by human competitors, one robo-jockey and one robo-tech per team.
+The series has 12 teams of individuals from diverse backgrounds.
 Each team is paired with a robot that they control using an exo-suit that directs its movements.
-Each fight goes three rounds, and the winning team advances.
-There are 12 total robots.
+Each fight is of three rounds and the winning team advances.
+There are 12 robots.

-The robots range from an axe-headed laser eyed warrior to a robot made of plexiglass and a roll cage.
+The robots range from an axe-headed laser-eyed warrior to a robot made of plexiglass and a roll cage.

-The robots and the suits used to control them were created by robotics expert Mark Setrakian.
+The robots and the suits used to control them were created by the robotics expert Mark Setrakian.